The Case of the Late Pig: Plot summary

 As Lugg reads aloud the obituaries one morning, he comes across one for an old school nemesis of Campion.
 Surprisingly, an anonymous letter inviting Campion to the funeral has also arrived in the morning post.
 R.I.
 "Pig" Peters is reported dead according to the doctor who treated him.

 Five months later, Campion receives a panicked call from a friend, something about a murder.
 Campion drives down to the friend's home where her father reveals the most assuredly dead body of R.I.
 “Pig” Peters, his head caved in no more than 12 hours earlier.

-Amazingly enough, some of the visitors from Peters' first funeral also appear, along with some not-so-grieving acquaintances of the late Pig.
-The little village is becoming very crowded.
+Individuals from Peters' first funeral and acquaintances of Pig attend.
+The village population has increased.

 Now begins Campion's search, which leads to a missing body, a grisly scarecrow and one too many beers for Lugg before he discovers the madman that planned more than a few murders.

 This is the only Albert Campion story told in the first person by Campion.